miguelammatos/Kollaps/README.md

 docker network create --driver=overlay --subnet=10.1.0.0/24 test_overlay
 ```

-For the God container to work as intended, all nodes in the swarm need to be managers
-and any network from the previous command needs to be created with the --attachable flag.

 This example uses the overlay driver, but ipvlan/macvlan networks are also supported.

 Make sure to define a subnet that does not collide with other networks on your setup.